 “Oceanheart is a chill exploration game about sailing away and making a home.”
 That’s how co-designer Karen Teixeira describes the fledgling new project on her website.
-Teixeira began development on the game with Alec Holowka in late April of this year.
-Since then, they’ve slowly been revealing new details and video samples on the game’s Tumblr.
+Teixeira began development on the game in late April of this year.
+Since then, she’s slowly been revealing new details and video samples on the game’s Tumblr.

 The premise is straight-forward enough: an open-world adventure game where players sail around exploring different islands and discovering underwater secrets.
 But beyond the minimalist trappings of an Animal Crossing at sea—including fishing, cooking, crafting and some amount of boat-as-house interior decorating—the game’s real charm lies in the comforting simplicity of its uplifting aesthetic.

 Its world is arranged as delicately as a child’s dollhouse, from quaint archipelagos which sparkle on the horizon to the homely inside of protagonist’s Mami’s ever-evolving boat.
-While Teixeira says there are elements of the game’s visual style that are influenced by The Legend of Zelda: The Wind Waker, Holowka says that’s where the similarities end, “In our mind it’s not a lot like Wind Waker.
-Wind Waker is very much a Zelda game.
-Even our boat sailing mechanics are pretty different.
-(Our vehicle is a tugboat and it handles waaay nicer).”
+Teixeira says there are elements of the game’s visual style that are influenced by The Legend of Zelda: The Wind Waker.

-So far, Teixeira and Holowka have only demoed the game for friends at a house party in Vancouver, but hope to show it publicly in a few months when the game is further along.
+So far, Teixeira has only demoed the game for friends at a house party in Vancouver, but hope to show it publicly in a few months when the game is further along.